kube-rs/website/docs/controllers/reconciler.md

 To do anything useful inside the reconciler like persisting your changes, you typically need to inject some client in there.

-The way this is done is through the [Context] parameter on [Controller::run].
-It's a simple `Arc` wrapper that you can put anything into.
+The way this is done is through the context parameter on [Controller::run].
+It's whatever you want, packed in an `Arc`.

 ```rust
 // Context for our reconciler